 Research of current/recent sale prices for similar instruments or bow

-A letter detailing the results of our examination and research, with our opinion on the current value
+A letter detailing the results of the luthier's examination and research, with their opinion on the current value

 Your Heirloom Instrument or Bow

 If you have an instrument that has been in the family for a long time, or if you have found one that you think might be old and/or valuable, you are right to want to know what the instrument is worth.
 Once in a while, a long-stored or "found" instrument will turn out to be better than average.
 But you need to be aware that in most cases, these instruments are not of great value, despite any labels or apparent age.